Apps72/Dev.Data/Tools/Generator.Tools/QuickDoc.md

 Example:

-- This command **gets all tables/columns** and generates an Output.cs file with all equivalent classes.
+- This command **gets all tables/columns** and generates an Entities.cs file with all equivalent classes.
 `DbCmd GenerateEntities -cs=Server=localhost;Database=Scott; --provider=SqlServer`

 - This command **merges all sql files**, of the current directory, to a new one.